 As with any comic review I’m limited to showing you a few select highlights of each issue of OiNK.
 Rebellion own the rights and I’m always hopeful they’ll publish reprint volumes at some point through their Treasury of British Comics label.
-Also, I just don’t agree with putting whole comics online, regardless of their age or unavailability to purchase.
-All of this adds up to a difficult review to write.
+Also, I just don’t agree with putting whole comics online, regardless of their age.
+All of this adds up to a difficult review to write this time.

 Ian’s interpretation of each animal is genuinely funny, but put them all together and it’s a cover that commands attention and time spent pouring over all the details.
 It even gets its own backstory, again drawn by Ian and written by Tony Husband.
 The theme this fortnight is perfect fodder for the team behind the comic, already used to pork-ifying anything and everything in sight.
 However, there’s not a pig in sight in the biggest highlight of these 32 pages, Twee Tales present The Wonderful Wildlife of Watery Down.

 Co-editor Patrick Gallagher‘s neighbour, Ann Martin brought her gorgeous artwork to a spoof of Richard Adam‘s classic novel Watership Down.
-The script is one big set up for a good old pun so marrying it with such beautiful illustrations, which wouldn’t look out of place in a children’s book of the time, is a wonderful move.
+The script is one big set up for a good old pun so marrying it with such beautiful illustrations, which wouldn’t look out of place in a children’s book, is a wonderful move.
 The first page puts the reader at ease with its gentle fields and cute critters before we turn over to the second half.

 Ann would only contribute to three issues in total (returning for #30’s Hamadonna and #60‘s Pigasus) but the terrible puns would return with a vengeance in the final strip of this very issue, which we’ll get to below.
 Watery Down was definitely seen as a highlight of the series, evidenced by the fact it was one of only a handful of stories to be reprinted in the final editions of OiNK.